iamYannC/network-analysis/README.md

 ## [Distance Graph](https://www.sciencedirect.com/topics/computer-science/distance-graph)

-A ‘Distance Graph’ is defined as a graph-based similarity measure where the distance between two query nodes is computed as the length of the shortest path between them.
+A Distance Graph is defined as a graph-based similarity measure where the distance between two query nodes is computed as the length of the shortest path between them.
 Smaller graph distances indicate a higher level of relatedness between the queries.